code-423n4/2023-04-rubicon-findings/data/Cryptor-Q.md

 https://github.com/code-423n4/2023-04-rubicon/blob/511636d889742296a54392875a35e4c0c4727bb7/contracts/RubiconMarket.sol#L824

-## L-06 No check to see if the address arrays in claimrewards are the same
+## L-06 No check to see if the address arrays in claimrewards are the same length

 https://github.com/code-423n4/2023-04-rubicon/blob/511636d889742296a54392875a35e4c0c4727bb7/contracts/BathHouseV2.sol#L113-L128